Mortgages for temps and agency workers

 How much can an agency worker borrow for a mortgage?

-Usually, lenders apply a multiple of 4.5 to 5.5 times your annual salary or income, although this can vary based on your individual circumstances.
-If your income has fluctuated over the last 12-months due to different contracts, lenders typically take an average over the last 12 months.
+If your income has fluctuated over the last 12-months due to different contracts, lenders typically use your last 12 months’ average earnings.
 However, a handful of lenders that we work with can use the most recent earnings or your latest contract.

 How much can I borrow?